List of Washington & Jefferson College buildings: Thompson Hall

 The college's first unified library was in Thompson Hall, which was constructed in 1905.
 Funds for its construction were provided by William R. Thompson of Pittsburgh's in honor of his mother.
 His wife, Mary Thaw Thompson, later established a fund for library.
 The building is sandstone, with hand-laid mosaic tile floors and skylights.
 It was lit by electric lights and heated by steam.
 In addition to the college's holdings and those of the various literary societies, the library held the Walker Room, a room with fine furnishings, Tiffany lamps, and John Walker's personal library of 5,000 volumes.
 From its construction until the 1970s, its steps and green space held the commencement exercises.
 The building is sandstone, with hand-laid mosaic tile floors and skylights.
-In 1965, this room was transferred to the U. Grant Miller Library.
+In 1965, this room was transferred to the Clark Family Library.
 In 2004, the building was remodeled into administrative facilities.

 The Hub

-As a center of student activity on campus, The Hub has offices for student clubs, student government, and other various administrative offices.
+As a center of student activity on campus, the Hub has offices for student clubs, student government, and other various administrative offices.
 Before being renovated in 2007, it was known as the ITS Building.
 Its original purpose was to serve as a student center.
 It currently provides meeting and recreational areas for students, complete with an outdoor patio, lounge areas, multimedia entertainment centers with various gaming consoles, table tennis tables, foosball, and a pool table.
 The ground floor is used for "Monticello's Coffee House," which offers free drinks and food on weekends.

-U. Grant Miller Library
+Clark Family Library Library

-The college's academic library collection is located in the U. Grant Miller Library.
+The college's academic library collection is located in the Clark Family Library; originally named the U. Grant Miller Library.
 With its origins tracing back to a donation from Benjamin Franklin in 1789, the collection currently holds 210,000 volumes.
 The Archives and Special Collections contain significant holdings of historical papers dating to the college's founding.
 The Walker Room contains the personal library of prominent industrialist John Walker, complete with all of his library's fixtures and furniture, installed exactly how it had been during Walker's life.

 The Commons

 The Commons, which contains the main dining facility on campus, also contains the Malcolm Parcell Room, which contains a number of works by noted local artist Malcolm Parcell.
-The Commons houses the main offices for the college radio station WNJR, the college newspaper Red & Black, and the yearbook.
-Additionally, The Ski Lodge, located in the ground floor, has a fireplace and gathering areas.
+The Commons houses the main offices for the college radio station WNJR, and the college newspaper Red & Black.
+Additionally, the Ski Lodge, located in the ground floor, has a fireplace and gathering areas.
 The building is connected to the Rossin Campus Center by a bridge.